TGurke13/Final_Project/README.md

 - Thomas Gauerke
 - Rich Varos
 - John Parente

+## Sources

+The dataset used in this research was obtained from Kaggle.
+The specific dataset can be found at the following link: `March Madness Data`

+We express our gratitude to the contributors of this dataset for making it publicly available, thereby facilitating our research.

 ## Acknowledgements
 We would like to express our gratitude to the following Python libraries and their contributors, which have been instrumental in the success of this project: